fairtide/aeron-archive-client/README.md

 ```

 The **ReplayedBasicSubscriber** will replay the  recorded stream.

+Fine tuning of the client can be done via a property file.

 ## Licence (See LICENSE file for full license)
 Copyright 2018 Fairtide Pte.
 Ltd.